Probing the limits of effective temperature consistency in actively driven systems: Experimental setup and basic characterization

 Our experimental setup is illustrated in Fig. \ref{fig:1}\textbf{A}: A lightweight styrofoam ball (the tracer) is confined within a parabolic plastic arena and is subjected to random collisions with an assembly of vibration-driven self-propelled particles (bristlebots, or \textit{bbots}, specifically Hexbug$^{\text{TM}}$).
 The system is imaged from above using a standard webcam (Brio 4k, Logitech), and particle trajectories in the horizontal plane (XY) are extracted using a custom image analysis algorithm.
 The confining potential is approximately harmonic, with constant stiffness $\kappa=mga=28.2\pm3 \text{gs}^{-2}$, set by the substrate curvature $a$, the gravitational acceleration $g$, and the tracer mass $m=1\pm0.1$g.

-An external airflow can be applied (in the $x$ direction) and abruptly switched-off by a physical shutter, affecting primarily the tracer particle.
-This mechanism is used to perturb the tracer's NESS and measure a response function, as detailed in Section 3.1.
+An external airflow can be applied via a fan (in the $x$ direction) and abruptly switched-off by a physical shutter, affecting primarily the tracer particle.
+Stationary probability densities of the tracer's position along the $x$-axis for different intensities of air streams are shown in Fig. 1\textbf{B}.
+The main effect of the air stream is a shift of the mean value of the histograms in the potential well, i.e., an unperturbed state (a), a weakly perturbed state (b), and a strongly perturbed state (c).
+This mechanism is used to test the validity of both FDRs and FRs, as detailed in Sections 3.1 and 3.3 respectively (see SI$^{\dag}$ figures 1-2 for further details).
+We assume independent statistics along all axes and focus on analyzing the tracer’s position and velocity components projected onto the $x$-axis, where the perturbation occurs.

 \textbf{Nonequilibrium properties of the active bath.-} \ In this setting, a single bbot with sufficient inertia typically performs circular motion around the trap center \cite{dauchot2019}, with a preferred chirality (clockwise for Hexbugs).
 As the number of bbots $N_b$ increases, frequent collisions with other bbots (and the tracer) randomize their propulsion direction and result in an active gas-like state (see SM movie 1).
-In particular, the bbot velocity distribution remains independent of $N_b$ whereas its position distribution deviates from the original circular path with large $N_b$, as seen in Fig.~\ref{fig:1}\textbf{B,C}.
+In particular, the bbot velocity distribution remains independent of $N_b$ whereas its position distribution deviates from the original circular path with large $N_b$, as seen in Fig.~\ref{fig:1}\textbf{C,D}.

-Typical bbot trajectories are shown in Fig. \ref{fig:1}\textbf{D,E}.
+Typical bbot trajectories are shown in Fig. \ref{fig:1}\textbf{E,F}.
 For $N_b=3$, collisions are rare, and bbots follow long-lived circular paths; for $N_b=10$, frequent collisions yield erratic, stochastic motion.
-Notably, these self-propelled particles exhibit rich dynamics, including alignment with boundaries and forces and emergent collective motion \cite{giomi2013}.
-In contrast, the passive tracer primarily experiences random inelastic collisions with the active bbots (lower panels).
-These interactions introduce both noise and dissipation, which, in the spirit of the Langevin framework, result in a Brownian-like motion within the harmonic potential.
+In general, these self-propelled particles exhibit rich dynamics, including alignment with boundaries and emergent collective motion \cite{giomi2013}.
+Here, the passive tracer primarily experiences random inelastic collisions with the active bbots (lower panels).
+These interactions introduce both noise and dissipation, which result in a collision-induced stochastic motion reaching a steady state within the harmonic potential.
 In this work, we focus on the properties of the tracer particle, as detailed below.

-\textbf{Nonequilibrium properties of the tracer.-} \ The NESS statistics and dynamics of the tracer particle (in unperturbed conditions) are shown in Fig. \ref{fig:2}, with the number of bbots $N_b$ used as a control parameter.
+\textbf{Nonequilibrium properties of the tracer.-} \ The NESS statistics and the dynamics of the tracer particle (in unperturbed conditions) are shown in Fig. \ref{fig:2}, with the number of bbots $N_b$ used as a control parameter.
 These results were obtained by averaging 375 particle trajectories of 1-minute duration and a time interval of $\Delta t=1/30$~s.